 Mental workload in context

-- Impact of fatigue
+- Mental Workload and impact of fatigue

-- Team load and collaborative aspects
+- Mental workload in teams and collaborative aspects

 Applications of mental workload in practice